jpolack/go-broom/bmap/bmap.md

 # broom-map
 ## Create a new broom-map

-A broommap is a map wrapper that adds some functionalities
+A broom-map is a map wrapper that adds some functionalities

 ```golang
 package main